technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab1B.md

     theme of the presentation to something more appropriate due to the technical nature of the topic.
 Enter the following prompt:

-    **Change the theme of this presentation to something more technical.**
+    **Change the theme of this presentation to something more technical**

     ![](./media/image30.png)